mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 stroke from a brush.
 What that means is that different brush engines have different options and different results.
-You can see this as the difference between using crayons, pencils and inks, but because computers are maths devices, most of our brush engines produce different things in a more mathematical way.
+You can see this as the difference between using crayons, pencils and inks, but because computers are math devices, most of our brush engines produce different things in a more mathematical way.

 For most artists the mathematical nature doesn't matter as much as the